Crimes of Violence in Colorado: A Results-Driven Defense Approach

 What Are the Penalties for a Crime of Violence in Colorado?

 Prison time is primarily determined by the class of felony the crime of violence belongs to.
 Colorado sentencing guidelines require minimum and maximum prison terms for felonies falling under each class.
-If a felony is deemed a crime of violence, the prison term is extended substantially in comparison to a non-violent crime under the same category.
+If a felony is deemed a crime of violence, the prison term is extended substantially in comparison to a non-violent charge under the same category.
 For example, while class 4 felonies (i.e. second-degree assault) typically result in 2-8 years in prison, class 2 felonies that are also crimes of violence require a 5-16 year term.

 The crime of violence maximum sentence for certain sex crimes is life in prison.
 Examples of these crimes include: sexual assault, felony unlawful sexual contact, and aggravated incest.

-In addition, please note that 5 years are added to the prison term if an offense involves a dangerous weapon or semiautomatic assault weapon.
+In addition, note that 5 years are added to the prison term if an offense involves a dangerous weapon or semiautomatic assault weapon.

 See below for a more in-depth look at the six classes of felonies and their sentence ranges.